Car Care

 How often should I replace my car battery?

 Typically every 5 years, but there are exceptions.
-Some batteries have bowed out after as little as two or three years – and some may last closer to 7.
+Some batteries have bowed out much earlier – and some may last closer to 7.
 It all depends on how regularly the car is driven (or not), and as a result, how well the battery is looked after.

 How do I know if my car battery needs replacing?